mshreyes/mshreyes.github.io/Writings/README.md

 # Writings

 ***
 A few articles, fiction and poems written by me.
+For more articles and fiction, visit: **[We Guys Thought](https://weguysthought.com/)**

 ***